igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 The current document does not define a specific application and the described techniques can generally apply to different communication protocols operating in different security environments.
-A specification that defines a specific protocol application is expected to address the respective security considerations and must consider specifics of the protocol and its expected operating environment.
+A specification defining a specific protocol application is expected to address the respective security considerations and must consider specifics of the protocol and its expected operating environment.
 For example, security considerations for QUIC, discussed in {{QUIC-TRANSPORT}}